 How does Google rank pages?

 Google has spiders crawling the internet.
-What the spiders find is organised and indexed and shown on SERPs (search engine result pages).
+What the spiders find is organised, indexed, and shown on SERPs (search engine result pages).

 Links from one page to another are how Google spiders discover these pages.